chenel/dune-nd-lar-reco/tute/2021-12-02 CAFAna-NDLAr-Howto.md

 #### Updates to `StandardRecord` for ND-LAr reco
 As the FD CAFMaker is being prepared for a move to a more structured format (see branch [`feature/cafs`](https://cdcvs.fnal.gov/redmine/projects/dunetpc/repository/entry/dune/CAFMaker?utf8=%E2%9C%93&rev=feature%2Fcafs)), I decided to introduce the ND-LAr reco variables in a similar "structured" format.

-**The relevant branch for this work in `duneanaobj` is called [`feature/add_nd_vars`](https://github.com/DUNE/duneanaobj/tree/feature/add_nd_vars).**
+A number of changes for ND in `duneanaobj` were merged to the `master` branch to ready it for supporting ND-LAr (see [PR #1](https://github.com/DUNE/duneanaobj/pull/1)).

-Besides restructuring the other branches to match what's in the FD CAFMaker, this branch notably adds a new object called `ndlar`, which currently has fields for reconstructed tracks and showers.
+Besides restructuring the other branches to match what's in the FD CAFMaker, these changes notably add a new object called `ndlar`, which currently has fields for reconstructed tracks and showers.

+Howeever, some of the changes go slightly beyond the formatting of the CAFs that currently exist, so **you will need to use a special tag of `duneanaobj` called [`jw_cafs_20211208`](https://github.com/DUNE/duneanaobj/releases/tag/jw_cafs_20211208).**

 #### Browsing